ppluzka/10xPriceHistory/README.md

    - If offer exists but is assigned to other users → creates new subscription, user sees price history from this point forward

 3. **Data Extraction:**
-   - Fetches HTML from the URL (10-second timeout)
+   - Fetches HTML from the URL (30-second timeout)
-   - Extracts: title, image, price, currency, city using CSS selectors
+   - Uses AI-powered extraction (OpenRouter) with fallback to CSS selectors
-   - Supports multiple selector fallbacks for robustness
+   - Extracts: title, image, price, currency, city
    - Validates extracted data (price must be between 0 and 10,000,000)

 **Example Usage:**